Childhood nudity: Early childhood

-Sexual awareness begins in infancy, and develops along with physical and cognitive abilities.
+Sexual development begins in infancy, along with physical and cognitive abilities.
 Preschool children have little sense of modesty, and will seek bodily comfort by removing their clothes and touching themselves.
 They are curious about the difference between boys and girls, and learn mainly by sight and touch; wanting to see and touch the bodies of others their own age.
 They usually learn the difference between boys and girls, including themselves, by the age of three or four.
-Preschool children have little understanding of the effects of their behavior on others.
+Preschool children have little understanding of the effects of their behavior on others, and seeking comfort, may remove their clothes.
 As their language use grows, they will use words they have heard (either euphemistic or accurate) for body parts and functions.
-At age four to six they will ask questions about bodily functions, attempt to see other people when they are naked, and explore the bodies of others their own age.
+At age four to six they will ask questions about bodily functions, seek to see other people when they are naked, and explore the bodies of others their own age.

-Normal sexual play includes behaviors such as playing doctor and other sexual games, looking at or briefly touching other children's genitals, sexual talk and jokes, and masturbation.

-Normal sexual behavior is exploratory, spontaneous and infrequent.
+Normal play includes behaviors such as playing doctor and other sexual games, looking at or briefly touching other children's genitals, sexual talk and jokes, and masturbation.
+Normal sexual behavior at this age is exploratory, spontaneous and infrequent.
 It is voluntary, none of the children being upset.
 The behavior is easily diverted when privacy rules are explained.
 These behaviors occur occasionally between peers or siblings who are of similar age, size, and level of development.
 Caregivers must determine when behavior becomes problematic and requires intervention.
 In some families any sexual behavior, such as masturbation, may be seen as problematic or unacceptable, even though the behavior is generally viewed as normal by child behavior specialists.